 Appropriately Uses Anti-Anxiety Medication

-This figure is an indication of the percent of long-term stay residents who were given antianxiety medication.
-These medications are generally used to treat residents suffering from depression or anxiety.
+This metric indicates the percentage of long-term residents that were administered antianxiety medication.
+These medications are given to residents experiencing depression or anxiety.

 Managing Depression Among Residents